Patternslib/Patterns/docs/patterns/checklist.rst

 if no checkboxes are checked the deselect-all button will be disabled.

-Javascript API
+JavaScript API
 --------------

-The javascript API is entirely optional since patterns already automatically enables the switching behaviour for all elements with a ``data-pat-checklist`` attribute.
+The JavaScript API is entirely optional since patterns already automatically enables the switching behaviour for all elements with a ``data-pat-checklist`` attribute.